Benchmark demonstrates >98% accuracy of simulated vs real-world results.

 Ideal design tool for electromagnetic components in many emergent applications including high efficiency motors and generators.

 Understanding eddy current effects is critical to improving the performance of many emergent electrical equipment applications, including high efficiency electric motors, generators and transformers.
-Cobham Technical Services has demonstrated that updates to its Opera-3d electromagnetics simulator now allow designers to model such transient effects extremely accurately.
+Updates to its Opera-3d electromagnetics simulator now allow designers to model such transient effects extremely accurately.
 This fidelity of simulation gives Opera users a powerful means of exploring new design concepts and accurately predicting their impact – to bring new generations of highly optimised products to market, such as electric motors, generators, transformers, electromagnetic brakes and clutches.

 The finite element analysis tools of Opera-3d have been designed to model transient phenomena in electromagnetic systems.
 Features such as hexahedral mesh elements provide the fine resolution needed for accurately simulating the complex fields that are generated in regions where eddy currents are induced, while mesh layering improves the accuracy of capturing skin-effect in regions subject to high levels of eddy currents.